DumindUdara/Cardiovascular-Disease-Prediction/README.md

 3. **Ensemble Modeling**: An ensemble approach using Voting Classifier combines multiple models to improve prediction accuracy.
 4. **Evaluation**: Model performance is evaluated using accuracy, precision, recall, and other metrics to assess predictive capability.

 This project uses machine learning to predict the likelihood of cardiovascular disease in patients based on health indicators.
-It leverages libraries such as **scikit-learn** for data preprocessing, feature engineering, and model building.
+It leverages libraries such as **scikit-learn** for data preprocessing, feature engineering, and model building..

 <br>